High Availability

 This guide will help you set up a 3-node LavinMQ cluster with Docker Compose.

-This will set up 3 LavinMQ nodes and 3 etcd nodes.
+This will set up a development cluster with 3 LavinMQ nodes and 1 etcd node.
 LavinMQ uses etcd to track which nodes are in-sync.
+Note that we suggest running multiple etcd nodes in a production environment.
 For more information on clustering, see the clustering docs.

 Configuration